OpenBao Compatibility Check: Running Vault + Nomad Patterns with Minimal Changes

 NetBird is a great fit.
 Self-host on Hetzner, IONOS, or OVH, or use the cloud variant with an EU region.
 You connect to your workloads with no third party in the data path.

 Tailscale is limited here.
-You can reach workloads in your private cloud, but the control plane stays in the United States with Tailscale Inc.
+You can reach workloads in your private cloud, but the control plane, though hosted in the EU (Frankfurt) by default, stays operated by Tailscale Inc.

 Headscale is optimal.
 Full control, EU hosting of your choice, no vendor in the data path.
 That is exactly our setup for the Infralovers Cloud.